-With an increasing decline in the availability of burial space in our local cemeteries and churchyards, the popularity of Woodland Burial is growing.
-We have access to three burial sites on our doorstep, each with their own unique character.
-With over 200 Woodland sites nationally, we can also arrange a Woodland Burial anywhere in the country.
-Our Dorset ‘Oak’ Funeral Plan enables you to plan and pay for your woodland burial in advance.
-Our selection of eco coffins will enable you to make the burial as natural as possible.
+With an increasing decline in the availability of burial space in our local cemeteries and churchyards, the popularity of a woodland burial is growing.
+We have access to all woodland burial sites in Dorset, each with their own unique character.
+With over 200 woodland burial sites nationally, we can also arrange a natural burial anywhere in the country.

 Woodland or natural burial is an alternative to burial in a municipal cemetery or churchyard.
-Sites are usually found in an open field or an existing woodland area.
+They are peaceful, tranquil resting places within nature.
+Woodland burial sites are usually found in an open field or an existing woodland area.
 Some sites are very strict in keeping the burial as natural as possible by not allowing embalming and insisting that all material used, including the deceased’s clothing items and coffin, are biodegradable.

-We have 3 burial grounds in close proximity to our offices:
+We have 3 natural burial grounds in close proximity to our offices:

 Ham Down Woodland Burial Ground